Skip to content

 Background

 Fairbanks International Airport (FAI) was alerted in late October 2017 to concentrations of Per- and Polyfluoroalkyl Substances (PFAS) in the groundwater at the Aircraft Rescue and Firefighting (ARFF) Training Areas.
-The PFAS discovered in the groundwater at the ARFF Training Areas were in concentrations higher than the U.S. Environmental Protection Agency’s (EPA’s) health advisory levels.
+The PFAS discovered in the groundwater at the ARFF Training Areas were in concentrations higher than the U.S. Environmental Protection Agency's (EPA's) health advisory levels.
 FAI is working with an environmental consulting firm, Shannon & Wilson, Inc., and the Alaska Department of Environmental Conservation (DEC) to identify and sample private water wells west of the airport beginning Monday, Nov.
 13, 2017.
 On Aug.
 21, 2018, DEC established guidance for the State of Alaska that groups five similar compounds into a combined PFAS action level to be compared to the EPA lifetime health advisory level of 70 parts per trillion (ppt).
 The EPA lifetime health advisory level included just two compounds, PFOS and PFOA.
+The EPA released new guidance April 24th 2024, lowering the maximum contaminant level(MCL) for PFOA and PFOA in drinking water down to 4 parts per trillion, as well establishing MCLs for PFHxs, PFNA and HFPO-DA at 10 parts per trillion.

+FAI's priority has been to identify and provide safe drinking water to impacted properties.
 As of July 22, 2020 FAI has sampled 194 wells with 106 wells above the DEC Action Level.

-FAI’s priority has been to identify and provide safe drinking water to impacted properties.
-FAI is providing alternative drinking water to homes with PFAS levels over 65 ppt that haven’t been connected to a municipal water source.
-As of July 2020 , FAI has connected 90 properties to College Utilities, 61 in 2018 and 29 in 2019.
-An additional nine properties will be connected by the end of the 2020 field season.
-In addition to service connections, as of summer 2020 FAI has completed the closure of the Fire Training Pit.
+FAI is providing alternative drinking water to homes with PFAS levels over 65 ppt that haven't been connected to a municipal water source.
+As of May 2024, FAI has connected 98 properties to College Utilities, In addition to service connections, as of summer 2020 FAI has completed the closure of the Fire Training Pit.
+FAI has also participated in two pilot studies, the first known as Plumestop is intended to contain the migration of PFAS contamination, the second project was a collaborative effort between several contractors and government agencies designed to remove and destroy PFAS molecules with contaminated water and soil.

 In order to track PFAS movement in groundwater, DEC requires continued monitoring of wells.
 FAI has installed a series of groundwater monitoring wells throughout the impacted area to compile data and track characteristics of the plume.
-The frequency of this monitoring will be conducted annually and quarterly and in accordance with DEC guidance.
+The frequency of this monitoring will be conducted annually and in accordance with DEC guidance.

 PFAS Fact Sheets